laravel/docs/filesystem.md

     Storage::setVisibility('file.jpg', 'public');

-Alternatively, you may use the `storePublicly` and `storePubliclyAs` methods on an uploaded file instance to upload a file with the `public` visibility.
+When interacting with uploaded files, you may use the `storePublicly` and `storePubliclyAs` methods to store the uploaded file with `public` visibility:

     $path = $request->file('avatar')->storePublicly('avatars', 's3');